kammitama5/kammitama5.github.io/_posts/2021-11-24-Tuesday-November-24th.md

 but that discussion is for another time.
 - You celebrate your identity, and your heritage, but I must mute mine.
 - Furthermore, if I lost that, my reliance on validation would come directly from the acceptance of an outside entity.
 That is dangerous and unhealthy.
+- Late last week, I went to a restaurant specifically because they have virgin pina coladas (I like coconut because from island), and a gentleman sitting at the bar struck up a conversation with me.
+I was only there for a few minutes to pay for and leave with my drink.
+Within a few minutes, it was clear that he wanted to engage in a d!ck measuring contest for some reason, which unsettled me.
+He said that "well, things are pretty hard where you're from and that's why you're here, right?".
+An immediate need to show dominance.
+What was funny is that he kept ordering things while I was there, like "what the heck, I'll order a lobster too!", and in retrospect, it was simultaneously hilarious and pathetic with a wave of desperation (notice me notice me), like something out of a movie, and I really hope when I left he could pay for his bill.
+I explained that no; our country is an oil country, but we didn't have the initial thing I wanted to study; it was a burgeoning field, but I didn't feel compelled to go down that path anymore.
+And certainly, I wouldn't be here, in this particular state, to look for riches (lol).
+This incensed him, so he immediately ordered a martini on top of everything (what the heck why not!)
+It's an interesting example of how there was an immediate need to devalue what I came from, to validate an insecurity of his own.
+A missed opportunity to make a level-headed connection.
+Oh well.

 ## The Tracks
 - When I was in Undergrad, I listened a LOT to the music of local musicians.
 I still do.
 I used to hang around and sometimes work for calypsonian tents,